About Intercity Transit

 - Protecting the environment by reducing the number of vehicles on the road.

 Demand for public transportation services is strong.
-We provided an average of nearly 17,000 rides each weekday on fixed-route service in 2011.
-Including our vanpool and Dial-A-Lift programs, we provided more than 5.3 million rides in 2011.
+We averaged 14,737 rides each weekday on fixed-route service in 2013.
+Including our vanpool and Dial-A-Lift programs, we provided more than 5.4 million rides in 2012.
 Ridership has grown by more than 24 percent in the past five years and 86 percent over the past decade as service frequency and transit enhancements have been implemented.

 Our service area, called a Public Transportation Benefit Area (PTBA), encompasses the city limits of the Cities of Olympia, Lacey, Tumwater, and Yelm and their urban growth areas.
 A portion of the sales tax from retail sales within the PTBA goes to Intercity Transit to help fund services provided within the PTBA.